8. Exploring Recursive Utility#

 8.2.
 Recursive utility valuation process#

-In this section, we construct a continuation value and stochastic discount processes.
-These processes are important constituents of dynamic stochastic models.
+We construct continuation value and stochastic discount processes, important constituents of many dynamic stochastic models in macroeconomics and finance.

 8.2.1.
 Basic recursion#